So, one thing is - we've talked about screening exams.

 Zoster should be given at age 50 years.

-According to CDC adults who are immunocompetent and aged 65 years or older
+According to the CDC, adults who are immunocompetent and aged 65 years or older should receive the

 Influenza vaccine annually.

 And continue Tdap vaccine,

 especially as these older folks are exposed to their grandkids.

 They can either acquire or pass along pertussis.

 And both of those are high risk groups.